freeCodeCamp project Mean-Variance-Standard Deviation Calculator

 calculate(input)

-library.
+After you finish the freeCodeCamp project Mean-Variance-Standard Deviation Calculator, you'll be able to do some basic math using the numpy library.
 This first project is really just a warm-up, and it gets more challenging as we move on to the other four, which I'll blog (definitely not brag) about soon πΌ.